 • Their research can involve work within populations that have been exposed to air pollution, hazardous waste, pesticides, asbestos, or radiation.
 They also might investigate the unknown causes of diseases such as cancer and how environmental factors may have had a role in their development.

-• Clinical Epidemiologists study the way diseases spread.
-Their jobs are research-based and done in laboratories and in the field as opposed to one-on-one with patients.
+• Clinical epidemiologists study the way diseases spread.
+Their jobs are research-oriented and often done in both laboratories and the field as opposed to one-on-one with patients.

-• Some of the roles of a Clinical Epidemiologist include gathering and analyzing data, develop and oversee clinical studies, and report to public health departments to report on research outcomes and ways to prevent disease.
-According to The Bureau of Labor Statistics, Epidemiologists in Research and development earn a median annual wage of $99,560.
+• Some of the responsibilities of a clinical epidemiologist include gathering and analyzing data, developing and overseeing clinical studies and reporting research outcomes and disease prevention methods to public health departments.
+According to the U.S. Bureau of Labor Statistics (May 2024), epidemiologists working in research and development earned a median annual wage of $130,390 in 2024, up $26,740 from 2022.

-• It is the job of the Infection Control Epidemiologist to enforce hygiene and cleanliness in hospitals and medical facilities in order to prevent the spread of disease and infection.
+• It is the job of the infection control epidemiologist to help enforce hygiene and cleanliness in hospitals and medical facilities in order to prevent the spread of disease and infection.
 Those who specialize in this field are particularly skilled in biology, physical science, math, and statistics.
-According to The Bureau of Labor Statistics, the median annual wage for Epidemiologists working in general medical and surgical hospitals is $78,950.
+According to the U.S. Bureau of Labor Statistics (May 2024), the median annual wage for epidemiologists working in general medical and surgical hospitals was $99,690 in 2024, up $4,450 from 2022.

-• The job of a Pharmaceutical Epidemiologist is research heavy and they spend the majority of their time in the lab, studying samples and how they react with certain chemicals and drugs.
-Those who specialize in this field are particularly skilled in biology, chemistry and statistics.
+• The job of a pharmaceutical epidemiologist is research-heavy and they might spend the majority of their time in the lab, studying samples and how they react with certain chemicals and drugs.
+Those who specialize in this field are often particularly skilled in biology, chemistry, and statistics.

 See below for the list of MPH programs that are CEPH accredited.